Multipacker/framed/README.md

 ### Windows

 Building on Windows requires a command line with the ability to call MSVC.
-This can be achieved by either running `x64 Native Tools Command Prompt for VS <year>` in the start menu or by running `vcvarsall.bat x64` provided by Microsoft's C/C++ build tools.
+This can be achieved by either running `x64 Native Tools Command Prompt for VS
+<year>` in the start menu or by running `vcvarsall.bat x64` provided by
-Navigate to the root of the repository and run the following commands:
+Microsoft's C/C++ build tools.
+Navigate to the root of the repository and run the following command:

 ```
 script\build_msvc release